 - Easy to sharpen

 The Kukri is a blade design of Nepalese origins with an inwardly curved blade, similar to a machete.
 It is the utility knife of the Nepalese people but it is also used as a weapon, being used by the Nepalese Army.
 It is a blade designed primarily for chopping.
 The Kukri blades usually have a notch at the base of the blade and various reasons are given for this, both practical and ceremonial: that it makes blood and sap drop off the blade rather than running onto the handle; that it delineates the end of the blade while sharpening.

 - Robust blade

-- Good fighting weapon that provides a penetrative force disproportional to its length
+- A good fighting weapon that provides a penetrative force disproportional to its length

 - Impractical for delicate tasks

 The knife I own is a Gerber Survival Knife with a drop point blade.
 It’s sturdy, it has a pull through sharpener and a fire starter incorporated into the sheath, but most importantly I like it because it was a gift from my wife.

 Stay Safe and God Bless!

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)